AntBoc/pace-tutorial-2024/README.md

 Check the Jupyter notebook in `python-ace/examples/active_learning/Active_Exploration.ipynb` and adapt it for Al and/or Li and for your `AlLi.yaml/asi` potential

+## (optional) Using ACE models in python with ASE

+Check out the `01-PACE/pace_basic_validation.ipynb` for basic manipulations with a trained model in python

 # TUTORIAL: gracemaker

 ## gracemaker: run fit